Assessment

 1 Assessment overview

-This course will be self-assessed on the basis of a Portfolio consisting of a Reflective Journal and a Group Project.1
+This course will be assessed on the basis of a Portfolio consisting of a Reflective Journal and a Group Project.1

 The Portfolio is the sum of weekly self-reflections in the Reflective Journal, the feedback you will receive on your reflections, the Group Project and the Final Self-reflection.
 The course is assessed based on all of these components.
 There are no weights for the different components, so it is important you engage with all of them.